suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Metadata Authentication

-The KID, fulltrackname, Group ID, and Object ID for a given object are authenticated as part of secure object encryption.
+The KID, FullTrackName, Group ID, and Object ID for a given object are authenticated as part of secure object encryption.
 This ensures, for example, that encrypted objects cannot be replayed across tracks.